enochsori/project-indiecafegram/README.md

 > react-google-map/api
 >>  using google map api

-> firebase - only authenticatin not database
+> firebase - only authentication not database

 ## Server